gorakhargosh/watchdog/docs/source/quickstart.rst

    without blocking our main thread.

 By default, an :class:`watchdog.observers.Observer` instance will not monitor sub-directories.
-You can set ``recursive=True`` in the call to :meth:`watchdog.observers.Observer.schedule` to ensure monitoring entire directory trees.
+By passing ``recursive=True`` in the call to :meth:`watchdog.observers.Observer.schedule` monitoring entire directory trees is ensured.

 A Simple Example